 We’ll send you a short form to complete with details of the planned research and how you want to involve people.
 This information will then be sent on to members of our group who would be a match for your research.

 We will not support any request made less than eight weeks prior to any planned involvement activities or funding deadlines.
+This is to ensure we have sufficient time to support a meaningful request that can influence an application/project.
 We recommend that you apply early for the best chance of success.

 The Stroke Association will endeavour to find a suitable individual to be involved in your research, but this is very much dependant on availability and individual suitability.
 We cannot guarantee that we will be able to propose suitable candidates in all circumstances, nor can we guarantee that we will be able to support each request received.
 We will endeavour to respond in a timely manner and, during times of high demand, we will operate on a first-come-first-served basis.